Updated: January 2018

 Though fragmented, if you actually stick the flashbacks together in the order they play out in the movie, you have a completely coherent narrative all on its own.
 Don’t believe me?
 Then check this out (thanks someone on YouTube!).

-Yet in so many of the scripts I see montages seem to be a series of images, in sequence: characters will be eating their dinner or having showers typically, though I’ve also seen them delivering packages etc in a way that could be cut and yet no one would notice.
+In other words, a good montage has a PLOTTING function.
+It contributes to pushing the story forward in some way.
+Yet in so many of the scripts I see montages just seem to be a series of images, in sequence: characters will be eating their dinner or having showers typically, though I’ve also seen them delivering packages etc in a way that could be cut and literally no one would notice.

 So why have a montage?
 Tell a story with your montage, thus push the whole story on.